rdurnan/Lab3/README.md

 Part 8:
 The code block in this part behaves exactly as it should.
 The for-loop terminates when it is supposed to, and i only prints up to (and including) i = 4.2.
+While double variables have to store approxiamted values in the same manner as floats, doubles are still capable of rounding more accurately to true values.
+As such, the for-loop was able to terminate at the right time.